xndrllyd/replaX/README.md

 	4. Translate the texts or pass the .csv file to your translation team.

-	5. Upload the translated .csv file.
+	5. Upload the translated .csv file or copy in the changed texts.

 	6. You are all done!
 	   Copy the output or download the .html file containing the replaced and merged texts.